mohangk/goodroot.ca/content/post/2019-08-22-interpolation.md

 published: true
 ---

-I was behind a wall but the bullet went through my head anyways.
-A server determined that the reality on my screen was not the one that it would carry forward to consensus.
-On my screen I was safe behind a wall, yet on my adversaries screen I was vulnerable, out in the open, and so I was killed.
-That is the story the server told.
+I was behind the wall, but the bullet went through my head anyways.
+Alas, a server determined that the reality on my screen was not the one that it would carry forward to consensus.
+On my screen, I was safe behind a wall.
+Yet on my adversaries screen, I was vulnerable, out in the open, and so I was killed.
+That is the story the server told, the one it took to consensus, the one that it interpreted.

 > "The introduction of lag compensation allows for each player to run on his or her own clock with no apparent latency.
 In this respect, it is important to understand that certain paradoxes or inconsistencies can occur." - Yahn Bernier, Valve Software, [Latency Compensating Methods in Client/Server In-game Protocol Design and Optimization]( https://developer.valvesoftware.com/wiki/Latency_Compensating_Methods_in_Client/Server_In-game_Protocol_Design_and_Optimization)